 - Leg ulcers

 Treatment for venous insufficiency is often covered by insurance.
-We also provide low cost sclerotherapy, injecting a solution directly into the vein, for patients whose insurance does not cover it.
+At Ochsner, we also provide low-cost sclerotherapy, injecting a solution directly into the vein, for patients whose insurance does not cover it.